Jetmal/My-portfolio/README.md

 # My-portfolio
-Crafted with passion using HTML, CSS, JavaScript, Bootstrap, and Tailwind CSS, this project showcases my journey as a frontend developer
+Crafted with passion using HTML, CSS, JavaScript, Bootstrap, and Tailwind CSS, this project showcases my journey as a frontend developer.